Workflow examples

 Measure the operational result

-Response time, open items, aging work, and follow-up gaps are usually the clearest way to show whether the workflow improved.
+Response time, open items, aging work, and follow-up gaps are clear ways to show whether the workflow improved.